Jackman Scholars-in-Residence 2023

 Thank you for your interest.
 The application period for 2023 has now passed.
 All applicants will be notified of the decision on their application via email in the first week of April.

-The Scholars-in-Residence (SiR) program is an intensive 4-week residency in interdisciplinary humanities and humanistic social-science research for upper-year undergraduates, that was created at Victoria College.
+The Scholars-in-Residence (SiR) program is an intensive, 4-week paid research fellowship in humanities and humanistic social-science research for upper-year undergraduates.

 SiR provides students with an opportunity to acquire advanced research skills and experience while collaborating with an interdisciplinary and intellectually vibrant community of peers, professors, and research professionals.

 Students selected for SiR will work as Research Assistants in small teams on projects led by professors.
 Students also share group activities including multidisciplinary workshops on research methodologies, standards, protocol, and professional communication; cultural events; and talks featuring professionals such as lawyers, policy-makers, and documentary filmmakers that highlight research-intensive career trajectories.

 The application window for Scholars-in-Residence is open from January to February each year.

 - Jackman Humanities Institute

 - Office of the Vice-President Research and Innovation

 - Faculty of Arts and Science

 The Projects 2023